Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

 \subsection{Focus-then-fuse Moment Localizer}

 Moment localizer shown in~\Cref{fig:localizer} uses the query to localize the target moment $m_*$ in the top-$K$ retrieved videos $\mathcal{V}_*$.
-The proposed localizer is based on early-fusion architecture to explore deeper interactions between query and video to improve the accuracy of moment localization.
+The proposed localizer is based on early-fusion architecture to explore deeper interactions between query and video for accurate moment localization.
 Because the retrieved videos are narrowed down to a small range, the amount of computations is acceptable.
 The localizer comprises encoders, modality-specific gates focusing on significant content from different modalities, and a multi-modal Transformer for query and video fusion.
 In addition to the regular loss for training the localizer (optimizing the prediction for moment boundaries), we propose an additional relevant content-enhanced adversarial loss to enhance the partial relevance.

-\textbf{Encoders} Similar to the video retriever, we obtain multimodal contextual representations of images $\bar{\bm{I}}$ and subtitles $\bar{\bm{s}}$ in the video using a multimodal Transformer.
-Additionally, we input word features of the query into a Transformer to generate word representations, which are then used to create two modality-specific representations $\bm{q}^I$ and $\bm{q}^s$ through a modality-specific pooling layer, capturing crucial content in different modalities.
-In contrast to the video retriever, we retain word representations for token-to-token interactions between the query and video.
-Notably, the parameters in the Transformers and modality-specific pooling layer are not shared with those in the encoders of the video retriever.
+\textbf{Encoders} Similar to the video retriever, we obtain multi-modal contextual representations of images $\bar{\bm{I}}$ and subtitles $\bar{\bm{s}}$ in the video using a multi-modal Transformer and specific pooling to generate two representations $\bm{q}^I$ and $\bm{q}^s$ for different modalities.
+We aslo retain word representations for token-to-token interactions between the query and video.

-\textbf{Modality-specific Gates} Because the query-related parts of different modalities are distinct shown in~\Cref{fig:teaser}, we refer to~\cite{wang2017gated} to design modality-specific gates to capture important content of images and subtitles before fusing query and video:
+\textbf{Modality-specific Gates} Because the query-related parts of modalities are different shown in~\Cref{fig:teaser}, we refer to~\cite{wang2017gated} to design modality-specific gates to capture query-related content of images and subtitles: